-Lower whisker’s endpoints at 300, which depicts the minimum value.
+- Lower whisker’s endpoints at 300, which depicts the minimum value.

-> - Top whisker’s endpoints at somewhere below 500, which is exactly 492, that depicts the maximum.
+- The top whisker’s endpoints are somewhere below 500, which is exactly 492, which depicts the maximum.

-> - The top line of the green box depicts quartile3, which we see points at 480.5.
+- The top line of the green box depicts quartile3, which we see points at 480.5.

-> - The mid-line of the green box depicts median/quartile2, which we see points at 450.
+- The mid-line of the green box depicts median/quartile2, which we see points at 450.

-> - The last line of the green box depicts quartile1, which we see points at 392.
+- The last line of the green box depicts quartile1, which we see points at 392.